 I am passionate about all aspects of technology, and really revel in being able to implement solutions into our schools to assist the learning of pupils and the teaching of staff.

 I was extremely proud to be appointed Staff Governor in 2019 and this also coincided with my relocation from Plymouth to Newton Abbot, and then to Torquay in 2021.

-In my spare time I love to play football and squash and have more recently taken up cycling.
+In my spare time I love to play football and squash and have more recently taken up running.

 I have been a Headteacher for twenty years, first at Moretonhampsted School and then at St Michael’s School in Kingsteignton.
 In 2011 a partnership called the United Schools Federation was formed between St Michael’s and St Catherine’s and I become the Executive Headteacher.
 The Federation has grown to include Brixton St Mary’s School near Plymouth, Marldon School, Ipplepen School, Saplings Pre School and most recently Stokeinteignhead School.
 I fully support partnership working and the very positive impact it has on the opportunities it provides for children.
 In addition to the Federation, our schools also work in partnership with Doddiscombsleigh School which is also a member of the United Schools Learning Partnership, a Cooperative partnership of 13 schools.

 During my time as a Headteacher, I have also had the opportunity to work with and support other schools as an Executive Headteacher, but also as a School Improvement Partner, National Leader of Education and most recently an Education Advisor working on behalf of the Local Authority.